Homological stability for automorphism groups: Examples

 \subsection{Symmetric groups}

 The simplest example is obtained from the groupoid $\Sigma$ of finite sets and bijections.
 This groupoid is symmetric monoidal, with the sum induced by the disjoint union of finite sets, and the symmetry given by the canonical bijection $A\sqcup B\to B\sqcup A$.
 The unit is the empty set.
-Finite sets have cancellation and $\Aut(A)\to \Aut(A\sqcup B)$ is injective for all $A$ and $B$.
+Finite sets have cancellation, have no zero divisors, and $\Aut(A)\to \Aut(A\sqcup B)$ is injective for all $A$ and $B$.
 Hence Theorem~\ref{universal} provides an associated homogeneous category $U\Sigma=\langle\Sigma,\Sigma\rangle$.

 This homogeneous category has objects the finite sets.
 A morphism from $A$ to $B$ is an equivalence class of pairs $(X,f)$ with $X$ a finite set and $f:X\sqcup A\to B$ a bijection.
 Two pairs $(X,f)$ and $(X',f')$ are equivalent if there is an isomorphism $g:X\to X'$ such that